 Docmosis Cloud is a template-based document generation service that can be used via a REST API.

-- sending data collected by the Typeform to the Docmosis Cloud service using Zapier
+- sending data stored in Airtable to the Docmosis Cloud service using Zapier

 - generating a PDF document with the data